Load avalanche directory from general configuration file

 cfg = cfgUtils.getModuleConfig(tmp1Ex)

-The in3Utils.cfgUtils.getModuleConfig() function reads the settings from a configuration file (tmpEx.ini in our example) and writes these settings to the log file.
+The in3Utils.cfgUtils.getModuleConfig() function reads the settings from a configuration file (tmpExCfg.ini in our example) and writes these settings to the log file.
 The default settings can be found in the configuration file provided within each module.

-• provide the path to your own configuration file when calling cfgUtils.getModuleConfig(moduleName, path to config file)
+• provide the path to your own configuration file using the fileOverride parameter when calling in3Utils.cfgUtils.getModuleConfig()

-• create a copy of the module configuration file called local_ followed by the name of the original configuration file and set the desired values of the individual parameters.
+• create a copy of the module configuration file called local_ followed by the name of the original configuration file and set the desired values of the individual parameters. local_ needs to be in the same folder as the original.

 • see Override configuration for additional options to modify configuration